bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 controls the radius of the node, which would be the half width and half height of the node if that node has been configured as a type of RREC or RECT.

-In addition, a box cannot be connected via an 'edge' command.
-If a line is to be drawn between boxes to connect them, considering using 'draw' or 'stroke' command and provide a point using object-expression such as the following.
+Note that a box cannot be connected via an 'edge' command.
+However, if a path is to go through an anchor point of a box, such a point can be specified using the object-expression such as the following.

     box.1 "Hello\\World" (0,0)
     box.2 "Goodbye" (5,5)